 Shay D. Assad

 Mr. Shay Assad assumed the role of Director of Defense Pricing in June of 2011.
-He is responsible for contract pricing policy matters within the Department of Defense (DoD).
-He serves as the principal advisor to the Under Secretary of Defense for Acquisition, Technology and Logistics (USD AT&L) and the Defense Acquisition Board on acquisition & procurement strategies for all major weapon systems programs, and major automated information systems programs.
-He is responsible for assisting the USD AT&L in the implementation of the Department’s Better Buying Power initiatives.
-Mr. Assad is DoD’s advisor for competition, source selection, multiyear contracting, warranties, leasing and all program related contracting matters.
-He is responsible for overseeing all Strategic Sourcing activities within the Department of Defense and also serves as co-leader and proponent of the Pricing and Contracting Community within the Department of Defense.
+He is responsible for contract pricing matters within the Department of Defense (DoD).
+He serves as the principal advisor to the Under Secretary of Defense for Acquisition, Technology and Logistics (USD AT&L) and the Defense Acquisition Board on acquisition & procurement negotiation strategies for all major weapon systems programs, and major automated information systems programs.
+He is responsible for assisting the USD AT&L in the implementation of the Department's Better Buying Power initiatives.
+Mr. Assad is DoD's advisor for all program related contract negotiation matters, to include multiyear contracting.
+He also serves as co-leader and proponent of the Pricing and Contracting Community within the Department of Defense.

 In April of 2006, Mr. Assad assumed the role of Director of Defense Procurement and Acquisition Policy (DPAP).
 He also has previously served as the Assistant Deputy Commandant, Installations and Logistics (Contracts), Headquarters, Marine Corps, Washington, D.C.